Storm Interview Questions

 - Apache Storm: It is a real time message processing system, and you can edit or manipulate data in real time.
 Apache storm pulls the data from Kafka and applies some required manipulation.

 13) Explain when using field grouping in storm, is there any time-out or limit to known field values?

 Field grouping in storm uses a mod hash function to decide which task to send a tuple, ensuring which task will be processed in the correct order.
 For that, you don’t require any cache.
 So, there is no time-out or limit to known field values.

+These interview questions will also help in your viva(orals).
 Refer our Apache Tutorials for an extra edge in your interview.